arialdomartini/arialdomartini.github.io/_posts/monads-for-the-rest-of-us/2023-08-01-monads-for-the-rest-of-us-4.md

 Let's summarize our understanding of an IO monadic function:

-* instead of executing the IO side effect, it returns a monadic value that models it.
-Basically, the IO side effect is passed as a lambda, so its execution is deferred
+* Instead of executing the IO side effect, it returns a monadic value that models it.
+Basically, the IO side effect is passed as a lambda, so its execution is deferred.
-* 2 IO monadic functions cannot be applied and composed using the ordinary `Apply` and `Compose` C# features, because their types are not directly compatible: we need to write a monadic version of `Apply` and `Compose`
+* 2 IO monadic functions cannot be applied and composed using the ordinary `Apply` and `Compose` C# features, because their types are not directly compatible: we need to write a monadic version of `Apply` and `Compose`.
-* writing `Apply` is enough: `Compose` can be defined in terms of `Apply`
+* Writing `Apply` is enough: `Compose` can be defined in terms of `Apply`.

 # Running an IO monadic function
 Here's the very last ingredient we need: nothing prevents us from defining a function that *executes* the IO monad.
-Sure: we are deferring the execution of the IO side effect; but, eventually, at the end of the chain, we need to run it.
+Sure: we are deferring the execution of the IO side effect; but, eventually, at the end of the chain, we need to run it, don't we?

-In a sense: IO monads are a way to delay the execution of side effects as long as we wish to manipulate the functions as pure entities, and to finally run their impure behavior when we are done, at the edge of the application.
+Here's (yet) another intuition: IO monads are a way to delay the execution of side effects as long as we wish to manipulate the functions as pure entities, and to finally run their impure behavior when we are done, at the edge of the application.

 Let's extend `IO<B>` with a method `Run`, which finally executes the side effect: